 In all physical crash tests, dummies are used to measure the forces and likely injuries a driver, passenger or vulnerable road user - such as a pedestrian or cyclist - may sustain during a crash.
 The data gathered from the dummies is assessed, along with an inspection of physical vehicle deformation, on-board hazards and performance of in-built restraint systems, and scores determined for each respective crash test.

 Explore the following seven physical crash tests conducted from 2020…

 Frontal Offset Test

-The frontal offset (MPDB) test simulates a head-on crash with another vehicle of similar mass travelling at the same speed.
+The frontal offset (MPDB) test simulates a head-on crash with another vehicle travelling at the same speed.

 The test vehicle has two adult dummies in the front – a THOR dummy in the driverʼs seat and a Hybrid III 50th percentile dummy in the passengerʼs seat – and two child dummies – representing a 6 year and a 10 year old – seated in appropriate child restraints in the rear.

 Full Width Frontal Test

 The full width frontal test simulates a head-on crash with another car of the same mass travelling at the same speed, as well as impacts with rigid structures.

-Conducted at 50km/h, the full width of the vehicle front makes contact with a solid wall with no deformable barrier.
+Conducted at 50km/h, the full width of the vehicle front makes contact with a solid wall with no deformable element.
 The test vehicle is occupied by two small (5th percentile) adult female dummies – one as the driver, and one as a rear seat passenger.
 This test is used to encourage vehicle brands to include enhanced restraints, including seat belt pre-tensioners and load limiters, for smaller statured and rear seat occupants.

 Side Impact Test

 The side impact (MDB) test simulates two cars colliding at a 90 degree angle (commonly referred to as a T-Bone collision).